hkniberg/egbert/README.md

 and the weaviate example config above should work right out of the box.

 Try it!
 Start up the app and chat with Egbert about some random topics.
-The console will show how relevant memories are included in each prompt.
+The console will show how a fixed number of relevant memories are included in each prompt.
 Restart the app (to clear the chat history) and ask some questions to test if Egbert remembered correctly.

 Note that the sample docker-compose file has some commented out lines that you can use to configure where the memories are stored on disk.
 If you don't do this, the memories will disappear if the docker container is removed.
 Useful for testing, but for production you probably want to store the memories on disk.

+The nice thing about this memory manager is that it includes only a fixed number of memories in each prompt, regardless of how many are stored.
+So it is less likely to cause token limit problems.

 # Social context